stonepros/stone/doc/stoneadm/install.rst

 * Create a monitor and manager daemon for the new cluster on the local host.
-* Generate a new SSH key for the Ceph cluster and add it to the root user's ``/root/.ssh/authorized_keys`` file.
+* Generate a new SSH key for the Stone cluster and add it to the root user's ``/root/.ssh/authorized_keys`` file.
 * Write a copy of the public key to ``/etc/ceph/ceph.pub``.
 * Write a minimal configuration file to ``/etc/ceph/ceph.conf``.
 This